armou/Ray_Tracer/README.md

 ## Getting Started

+On of our main objective was to create a smooth and responsive ray tracer, that's why we used OpenCL and to reduce the rendering calculation through movement we pixelate the image
+Be sure to check out [Keyboard Shortcuts](#keyboard-shortcuts) to fully enjoy the experience

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites